-- Take a shower and clean your body, focusing on the hip and groin, with the special cleanser as you were instructed. - It's ok to brush your teeth, but do not swallow any water. - □ Wear clean, comfortable clothes.
+- Take a shower and clean your body, focusing on the knee with the special cleanser as you were instructed. - It's ok to brush your teeth, but do not swallow any water. - Drink one 10 oz. bottle of Ensure Pre-Surgery clear carbohydrate drink two (2) hours before arrival at the hospital.
+Consume it quickly (in less than five minutes).
+Diabetics: drink four (4) hours before arrival. - Wear clean, comfortable clothes.
 Avoid wearing any fragrance, deodorant, cream, lotion or nail polish. - Take any medications with a small sip of water as instructed during your pre-operative testing.
-Report to the check-in area on time.
+Report to the check-in area on time. - Remove all jewelry including rings, prior to surgery.